opentrack/opentrack/pose-widget/ReadMe.txt

 Hi everyone!

-In the extreme version of OpenTrack-2.3.12, the Octopus pose is still displayed incorrectly.
+In the extreme version of opentrack-2.3.12, the Octopus pose is still displayed incorrectly.
-The pose-widget is responsible for displaying the Octopus pose in OpenTrack.
+The pose-widget is responsible for displaying the Octopus pose in opentrack.
 I have fixed this widget.

 Fixed bugs:
 - The turns and movements of the Octopussy are now performed truly independently of each other, as it should be in 6DOF.